pachico/slim-swoole/README.md

 [![Build Status](https://travis-ci.org/pachico/slim-swoole.svg?branch=master)](https://travis-ci.org/pachico/slim-swoole)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

 This is a brige library to run [Slim framework](https://www.slimframework.com/) Slim framework applications using [Swoole engine](https://www.swoole.co.uk/).

 ## Overview

-The main purpose of this library is to easily run your already existing SlimPHP applications using Swoole Framework.
+The main purpose of this library is to easily run your already existing SlimPHP3 applications using Swoole Framework.
 It requires you to bootstrap your application only once when you start Swoole HTTP server and, thanks to its event driven design, it will process each request reusing your already started application for better performance.

 The execution sequence is as follows:

 1. You bootstrap your SlimPHP application as you would normally do.
 2. You instantiate the `BrigeManager` passing to it your SlimPHP application.
 3. You start Swoole's HTTP server.